TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Configuration

-> HINT: To save some time, start your application locally while you are configuring the project: `taito install`, `taito start`, `taito init`.
+> TIP: To save some time, start your application locally while you are configuring the project: `taito install`, `taito start`, `taito init`.

 ### Version control settings

-The **dev** branch should be set as the default branch.
-Run `taito open conventions` to see organization specific conventions.
+Run `taito open conventions` to see organization specific settings that you should configure for your git repository.

 ### Stack

-* **Authentication:** Authentication has not yet been implemented to the template (see [issue](https://github.com/TaitoUnited/SERVER-TEMPLATE/issues/11)).
-Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
-[Auth0 docs](https://auth0.com/docs) is a good starting point for your auth implementation.
-* **Flow/typescript:** You can enable flow or typescript by going through parts with `NOTE: for flow` or `NOTE: for typescript` note.
-(TODO: implement typescript support)
-* **Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).
+**Alternative technologies:** If you would rather use other technologies than React, Node.js and PostgreSQL, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).

-The template supports unlimited number of (micro-)services.
+**Additional microservices:** The template supports unlimited number of microservices.
 You can add new services like this:

     1. Create a new directory for your service.
 Look [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) and [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/) for examples.
     2. Add the service to `taito_targets` variable in `taito-config.sh`
     3. Add the service to `docker-compose.yaml` and check that it works ok in local development environment.
     4. Add the service to `scripts/helm.yaml`.
+    5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.

+**Flow/typescript:** You can enable flow or typescript by going through parts marked with a `NOTE: for flow` or `NOTE: for typescript` note.
+(TODO: implement typescript support)

+**Authentication:** Authentication has not yet been implemented to the template (see [issue](https://github.com/TaitoUnited/SERVER-TEMPLATE/issues/11)).
+Currently ingress does provide basic authentation, but it is only meant for hiding non-production environments.
+[Auth0 docs](https://auth0.com/docs) is a good starting point for your auth implementation.

 ### Examples